xerolinux/XeroHub/content/updates/browser-situation/index.md

 ### Action / Results

-As a result of this, we, here at the **XeroLinux HQ** decided to run a poll asking you the users, to vote for a replacement browser that will be included on the Distro moving forward.
+As a result of this, we, here at the **XeroLinux HQ** decided to run a poll asking you the users, to vote for a replacement.
 And the winner, by a huge margin was, [**LibreWolf**](https://librewolf.net), so we decided to switch to it.

 ![LibreWolf](https://i.imgur.com/xOYZ3JZ.jpeg)

 But alas that wasn't enough.
-That decision backfired on us and ignited an unwarranted argument between users who voted for it and ones who have opinions against the philosophy behind it, mainly its developer being so called "Woke" and such.
-There's no winning this...
+That decision backfired on us and ignited an unwarranted argument between users who voted for it and ones who had opinions against its developer and the philosophy behind it, for various reasons I will not go into in this post...

 ### Future plans

-No matter what big name browser is included on a Distro, there will always be some people complaining, we can't win.
+No matter what *big name browser* we decide to move to, there will always be some people complaining, we can't win.
 Not including any will also cause a riot.

-For this reason, and since we do not want to be involved in these political wars, and with the project being apolitical, as in neutral, we decided to do what we should have done since day one, which is not to ship any big name browser, sticking to "placeholder" ones while we keep offering a big selection of others for you to install later on.
+For this reason, and since we do not want to be involved in these political wars, and with the project being apolitical, as in neutral, we decided to do what we should have done since day one, which is to stick to "placeholder" ones while we keep offering a big selection of others for you to install later on.

 ![Browsers](https://i.imgur.com/k0gin7l.png)